-Katherine Moore is an Associate Professor in the Center for Social Justice.
+Katherine Moore is an Associate Professor in the Center for Social Justice, where she is the founding director of the Health Justice Clinic.
 Her research and practice interests are in the areas of disability law, health law, family law, and poverty law.

 Professor Moore is a graduate of Columbia Law School, where she was a Harlan Fiske Stone Scholar, an articles editor for the Columbia Human Rights Law Review, and won the Lowenstein Fellowship for exceptional dedication and potential for contribution to public interest law.
 In 2011, Professor Moore won the Myra Bradwell award for Best Note on Women and the Law.
 Professor Moore was a member of the Prisoners and Families Clinic, and a teaching assistant for the Hon.
 Theodore Katz.
 She received her B.A. in Philosophy with Honors from Northwestern University.